 Cookbooks are one of the favorites here at ALB.
 We had lots of favorites this year.
 I personally loved the Marvelous Margarine pamphlet and the Salads book (mostly because the word “congealed” is used).

 We also have many possibilities in this category.
 The Cheap Date Handbook is always a good choice for those guys who want to score, but don’t really want to invest any serious cash.
 The ladies could appreciate the book on Finding Mr Right.
 There are lots of ways to improve yourself with some good old fashioned religion, particularly if you obey your man.
 That’s all good, but what if you just want to kick back and de-stress?
 This is the book for you.
 Our best self-help/life improvement book is this book on relaxation.

 Our next category is our Friday Fiction cover art.
 I am a fan of the old pulp fiction cover art.
-My favorites this year were Boy Hungry and Shanty Girl.
-They feature bad girls and awesome covers.
-80s Teen Fiction always has some great choices like Mother How Could You! and The Day the Senior Class got Married.
-However, the wedding dress featured on the cover of this contemporary romance novel is so awesomely bad, I have to give it to Emily’s Daughter.
+My favorite this year was Shanty Girl.
+80s Teen Fiction always has some great choices, too, like The Day the Senior Class got Married.

 There are so many worthy titles out there.
 Stay tuned for tomorrow’s post when we will put up our top overall picks for 2013.